csalvaggio/camera/README.md

 Each file contains a test harness.
 Testing may be done by typing "python <file>.py".
 On some machine, these routines may need to be execute with root privileges.

 # NOTES #
-To list camera parameter field names, issue the command (you may need to use sudo) ...
+To list the camera's parameter field names, issue the command ...

       gphoto2 --list-config

+(you may need to use sudo on the above command)